 How Long Do Green Coffee Beans Last?

-When you compare that to the six weeks roasted beans remain stable or the one to two weeks for ground coffee, it is no wonder more, and more people are switching to the raw form.
+When you compare that to the six weeks roasted beans remain stable or the one to two weeks for ground coffee, it is no wonder more people are switching to the raw form.
 That said, the better you care for your green coffee beans, the longer they will last.

-The amount of moisture your beans are subject to can significantly affect how long they will stay stable.
-Too much humidity can cause the beans to become too soft, where they can lose a lot of flavours.
+The amount of moisture your beans are subject to can significantly affect how long they stay stable.
+Too much humidity can cause the beans to become too soft, where they can lose a lot of flavour.
 Even worse, a humid area is prime real estate for mold.

 Like humidity, the optimal temperature to store your green coffee beans is 60 degrees.
 This will keep your coffee rich and flavorful without drying it out.
 A storage pantry is usually the best place as they are dry and cool.

 There is also the possibility of condensation as they defrost, which can cause mould.
-While the jury is out on whether freezing them is a good idea, we suggest that if you are going to do so, only freeze them for short periods and separate them into portion-sized containers.
+While the jury is out on whether freezing them is a good idea, we suggest that if you do so, only freeze them for short periods and separate them into portion-sized containers.

 How Long Do Green Coffee Beans Stay Fresh

 Compared to roasted coffee beans, which have around six weeks of optimum freshness, and pre-ground coffee, only a two-week window, raw green coffee beans last longer under the right conditions.
 Because green coffee is raw, many unseen variables can affect its freshness before reaching you.

 This is why it’s essential to check your green coffee beans for signs of dryness, as this will give you a quick indicator of how long they have been on the shelf.
 Ideally, the green coffee should have a greenish hue, and it should be slightly glossy and a little soft.